seanox/aspect-js/README.md

 - Event handling
 - Expression Language
   meta-language extension with full JavaScript support
-- Reactive approach
+- Reactivity rendering
-  Changes to the values of data objects are passed directly to the interface and initiate a partial rendering of the parts where the changed values are used.
+  Rendering can react to changes in the values of data objects and trigger a partial rendering of the parts where the changed values are used.
 - Markup rendering
   supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...